Karalynx/internet-technologies/README.md

-# internet-technologies
+# About
-Assignments from the Internet Technologies course at Vilnius university.
+This is a repository for the Internet Technologies course and includes completed assignments that cover the following web technologies: XML, JSON, HTML, CSS and JavaScript